 Police continued to keep an eye on the infamous pedophile.
 As well, any member of the public could report him anytime.

 Quoting a shrink at a psychiatric hospital in Edmonton, Toft explained that he was ‘wired differently.’

 My response was that I could not get my head around pedophilia, couldn’t understand it at all.
 A frustrated Toft stared at me for a good five seconds before responding: “No, I don’t suppose you can …”

 “I’M SORRY …”

-In the ten years I’ve known Karl Toft, he hasn’t stopped apologizing to his victims and to the people of New Brunswick.
+In the ten years I’ve known Karl Toft, he hasn’t stopped apologizing to his victims.
 “I pray for my victims all the time,” he says.
 “I hope they are well.”

 “I also hope they forgive me.”

 “I got away with too much … so it was a good thing I got caught.
 It not only protected the children, it saved my life.”